-Justices wade through immunities and statutory impediments that restrict
+Justices wade through immunities and statutory impediments that restrict causes of action

 By Ronald Grayzel

 The New Jersey Supreme Court established its nationwide reputation by blazing new trails in tort law.
 This term, the Justices expended their time and energies at the other end of the spectrum dealing with immunities and statutory impediments that restrict causes of action.
 The Court expanded parental immunity and constructed a new exemption for liability for defendants with mental disease.
 Instead of exploring the frontier of tort law, the High Court trudged through the statutory obstacles to lawsuits contained in the Affidavit of Merit Statute and Title 59.

 This is the new bleak reality in the world of tort where the Legislature and Congress are preoccupied with cutting back on the public's access to the courts at the behest of special interests.
 The New Jersey appellate courts have made reasonable attempts to soften the harsh edges of this legislation but have not intervened to stop it.
 Our Highest Court refused this term to uphold lower courts that found a statutory restriction on bringing pain and suffering lawsuits in automobile accidents to be unconstitutional.

 As the number of filings in civil cases decline markedly, the trial bar is watching the tort world shrink.
 Armageddon takes place next term when Justices will be called upon to review the appellate line of cases that rewrote AICRA to restrict claims for pain and suffering in automobile cases.

 One exception to this trend has been the rapid growth in legal malpractice litigation.
 The Court continued the expanded legal responsibility of lawyers by dispensing with the "case within a case" format, but it did finally draw some boundaries on the application of the discovery doctrine to the six-year statute of limitations.